Birth date: March 28, 1986

 July 2, 2009 - A U.S. military official says that the soldier is being held by the clan of warlord Siraj Haqqani.
 The Taliban previously claimed to have captured the soldier.

 July 19, 2009 - A video of Bergdahl is posted on the Internet.

 April 7, 2010 - Another video of Bergdahl is released.

 June 12, 2010 - Bergdahl is promoted to specialist.

-December 7, 2010 - His captors releases a nearly 45-minute video of a thin Westerner identified as Spc.
+December 7, 2010 - His captors release a nearly 45-minute video of a thin Westerner identified as Spc.
 Bowe Bergdahl.

 February 2011 - Another video of Bergdahl is released.

 May 6, 2011 - Robert Bergdahl, Bowe's father, makes his first statement since the disappearance of his son.
-Releases a YouTube video asking for his son's release.
+He releases a YouTube video asking for his son's release.

 June 12, 2011 - Bergdahl is promoted to sergeant.

 May 2012 - The U.S. government acknowledges that it has engaged in talks with the Taliban to free Bergdahl.